-The premium will give you some extra features as well, some of these features are released right now, and some of them are still work in progress and in the roadmap.
+The premium will also give you some extra features; some of these features are released right now, and some are still work in progress and in the roadmap.

 - Dedicated Power BI Resources

-- Huge dataset storage and no user quotas: 100TB storage rather than 10GB per user.
+- Massive dataset storage and no user quotas: 100TB storage.

-- More frequent dataset refresh: 48 times a day, rather than 8 times a day
+- More frequent dataset refresh: 48 times a day rather than eight times a day

 - Power BI report server: Power BI on-premises

 - Larger Datasets supported (up to 400 GB)